N07070/Minecraft-Startup-Script/README.md

 * A working version of Java 7,
 * To run the script.
 To do so, just drap n' drop the script in the Terminal.
   * To open the terminal, press cmb + space and type Terminal, then press enter.
-* That shoul do it !
-If you have any problemes, please contact me @_ 007N_ on twitter.
+* That should do it !